ryanisnomore/spotokn/README.md

 # spotify-tokener

 `spotify-tokener` is a utility designed to generate Spotify access tokens, primarily for use with the `lavasrc` plugin.
-This project simplifies the process of obtaining the necessary authentication tokens to integrate Spotify services into applications that utilize `lavasrc`.

 ## Features